Starting the Keto Diet and don’t know where to find the best keto snacks?

 Yeah you knew this was coming, we never miss a chance for a shameless plug!

-Beef jerky is actually a great keto snack – if made with care and with good quality ingredients.
+Beef jerky is actually a great keto snack – if it’s made with care and with good quality ingredients.
 As we’ve mentioned before in a previous post, there are a bunch of beef jerky brands in the market, with some brands being very suitable as a keto snack, and some, – well – being less so.

 Generally, beef jerky can be a great keto snack because it’s high in protein and often very low in carbs.
 However, jerky is often low in fat as it’s made from relatively lean cuts of beef (such as topside).
 That being said, due to the low carbs, it’s often a go-to keto snack – and KOOEE! is often chosen due to the clean ingredients, portion-controlled bags, and macro profile.